Maria1709/Python-Project.py/README.md

 ![PIC4](images/snip4.PNG)

-### We can see from the above data results taken of the first column of the Iris Data set that the minimum is 4.29 and the maximum is 7.9. to get a better more accurate picture of this data set we will calucalte the average of the Iris Data set.
+### We can see from the above data results taken of the first column of the Iris Data set that the minimum is 4.29 and the maximum is 7.9.
+### Result output for column 2: Minimum was 2.0 and the maximum was 4.4.
+###
+to get a better more accurate picture of this data set we will calucalte the average of the Iris Data set.

 ![PIC2](images/snip2.PNG)